UNGA CONFERENCE 2018

 - What is the role of entrepreneurship in migrants` integration?
 How to promote ethnic entrepreneurship for the economic development?

-- What are challenges that the recently increasing influx of Turkish Refugees are going through?
-In what ways “the right to leave one’s own country” is being violated in Turkey?
+- What are challenges that the recently increasing influx refugees are going through?
+In what ways “the right to leave one’s own country” is being violated in recent authoritarian states?

 PANEL 3: PRESS FREEDOM FOR SUSTAINABLE PEACE

 “Transforming Our World: The 2030 Agenda for Sustainable Development (SDG Adoption)” indicates that stakeholders of the development need to “ensure public access to information and protect fundamental freedoms” in order to promote peaceful and cohesive societies.
 Press freedom is an important indicator of sustainable development, good governance and inclusive societies.